 Parathyroid Health

-Parathyroid: Balancing it with diet can be achieved.
+Balancing the Parathyroid with diet can be achieved.

 Now this is probably something you haven’t heard before.

-The right food choices can help bring your body back into balance.
+The right food choices can help bring our body back into balance.

 What are Parathyroid glands?